williamthegrey/tellyget/README.md

 - Wireshark and tshark
 - xTeVe
 - udpxy
-- media players which supports xTeVe (e.g., Kodi and Plex)
+- media players which support xTeVe (e.g. Kodi and Plex)

 ### How TellyGet Works